sniang02/sniang02.github.io/_posts/2026-04-03-ddpm-introduction.md

 layout: post
 title: Denoising Diffusion Probabilistic Models (DDPM)
 date: 2023-03-15 16:40:16
-description: A comprehensive introduction to Denoising Diffusion Probabilistic Models: theory, mathematics, and a PyTorch implementation on MNIST
+description: June & September A comprehensive introduction to Denoising Diffusion Probabilistic Models: theory, mathematics, and a PyTorch implementation on MNIST
 tags: machinelearning
-categories: Probabilities
+categories: sample-posts
 ---

 Denoising Diffusion Probabilistic Models (DDPMs) have revolutionised generative modelling, producing state-of-the-art results in image synthesis, audio generation, and beyond.
 In this post, we build the theory from scratch and implement a DDPM on the MNIST dataset.